Super for children

 You can apply for insurance cover for children over the age of 15 or increase their existing cover using the Application for insurance cover form, which includes a personal health statement.

-Please make sure you read the Insurance Guide for full details and costs, and call the Helpline on 1800 640 886 if you have any questions.
+Please make sure you read the Insurance Guide for full details and costs.

 Withdrawing a child's super